ese5160/a14g-final-submission-s25-t18-dualcore/README.md

 ### SRS 01 – Real-Time Monitoring
 - The system shall collect and transmit temperature, humidity, and air quality data to a Node-RED dashboard via Wi-Fi.

+✅ **We compared our system’s temperature and humidity readings with those from the apartment’s air conditioning system.
+The temperature measurements showed a deviation of approximately ±1.5 °C, while humidity differed by about ±2.3%.
+For VOC, although we do not have an external reference to directly verify its accuracy, we confirmed that the readings remain around 100 in a typical indoor environment, which is consistent with the expected range described in the SGP40 datasheet.**

+**However, these small discrepancies do not hinder the system’s effectiveness, as our design emphasizes detecting dynamic environmental trends rather than relying on absolute precision.
+This sensitivity to environmental change ensures reliable activation of window control actions in response to conditions such as rising temperature, humidity, or VOC levels.**

 ### SRS 02 – Node-RED Remote Control
 - The system shall provide four remote control buttons via Node-RED: